 “I’m excited to lead my own program,” Williams said.
 “It’s sad leaving somewhere you worked for so long, but at the same time it’s time for me to spread my wings and fly.”

 Before joining the college, Williams spent six years at Ursinus College, where he served as associate head coach, throws coach and recruiting coordinator.
-As an elite student-athlete, he was a two-time All-American at Coffeyville Community College and a three-time national champion thrower at Florida State University, where he graduated in 2015.
+As an elite student-athlete, he was two-time All-American and a three-time national championship thrower at Coffeyville Community College and graduated from Florida State University in 2015.

 Williams said it is clear that every athlete on the team has the drive to be a fierce competitor.